warmist/scripts/docs/reveal-adv-map.rst

     :tags: adventure armok map

-This tool can be used to either reveal or hide all tiles on the world map in adventure mode (visible when viewing the quest log or fast travelling).
+This tool can be used to either reveal or hide all tiles on the world map in adventure mode (visible when viewing the quest log or fast traveling).

 Note that hidden lairs, camps, etc. are not revealed.
 Please see `reveal-hidden-sites` for that functionality.